aleksander-mendoza/aleksander-mendoza.github.io/index.md

 The theorem `assoc_left` shows `x + (y + z) = (x + y) + z` but it assumes (`fixes`) that `x`, `y` and `z` are of any type `'a` thet belongs to  `semigroup_add`.
 We can now use `add_assoc` *as if* it was an axiom.
 We never made any reference to the type `nat`.
 It might as well be a `list` or something else.
 We don't know and it doesn't matter for the proof.
 The only information about `'a` that the proof is allowed to use are its class axioms.

 ### Quotient types

 ##### Integer numbers in mathematics

-(If you're well-versed in mathematics and know about congruence, feel free to skip straight to [next section](#integer-numbers-in-isabelle).)
+(If you're well-versed in mathematics and know how integers are represented, feel free to skip straight to [next section](#integer-numbers-in-isabelle).)

 Sometimes we want to treat certain set elements as if they were one and the same entity.
 For example so far we've been only dealing with natural numbers `0, 1, 2...` and we defined the `+` operation.
 The `-` operation cannot be defined on `nat` because `2-3=-1` is not a `nat`.
 In order to define `2-3` we have to imagine existence of some element `x` such that `x+3=2`.
 It is clear that `x` is not in `nat`.
 We can do the same trick as mathematicians did for complex numbers.
 We can use pairs of natural numbers and pretend that the second one is negative.
 Here are some examples